 - Hemoglobin, the protein in your blood that carries oxygen

-If your blood is only to be used for the complete blood count, you don't need to fast and can eat and drink normally.
-A healthcare professional will take a sample of your blood and send it in to a lab for testing.
+If your blood is only to be used for the CBC, you don't need to fast and can eat and drink normally.
+A doctor will take a sample of your blood and send it in to a lab for testing.

-Flow Cytometry.
+Flow cytometry.
 This is a commonly used test that looks at many types of blood cells.
-It's more detailed than a complete blood count and can measure the levels of different lymphocytes.
+It's more detailed than a CBC and can measure the levels of different lymphocytes.

-Your healthcare professional will take a sample of your blood and send it to a lab.
+Your doctor will take a sample of your blood and send it to a lab.
 A technician will suspend your blood sample in a fluid and send it through an instrument called a flow cytometer.